Cost of LivingUpdated May 2026

 How does Visalia compare to other west cities?

-Among western cities in our database, Visalia ranks on the higher end for rent prices.
+Among western cities in our database, Visalia ranks near the middle for rent prices.
 Nearby alternatives include Fresno and Bakersfield.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Visalia?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Visalia where prices are already elevated.
+This applies in any market, but it's especially costly in Visalia where even small mistakes can erode the savings you'd otherwise enjoy.

 ← All costs in VisaliaRent Prices in all cities →All Cost of LivingCalifornia overviewCan I afford Visalia?Living alone in VisaliaSalary needed in Visalia